NVIDIAGameWorks/GeForceNOW-SDK/README.md

 Please refer to the [GFN SDK Primer](./doc/GFN-SDK-PRIMER.pdf) for a more detailed overview of the features.

 ### What's New in This Release
-* Major architectural change - the SDK has moved to a dynamic library
+* Added GotInputFocus and LostInputFocus streamer states
-* Added a set of C-based wrapper functions to ease integration of the dynamic library and export functions.
-See ./include/GfnRuntimeSdk_Wrapper.h or documentation for more information.
+* Implemented gfnGetClientCountryCode API
-* Added an optional API that provides a secure way of loading the dynamic library.
-See ./include/GfnRuntimeSdk_SecureLoadLibray.h for more information.
+* Added StopStream APIs
-* Provided new GFN cloud-specific APIs that provide what titles are available for streaming inside the current streaming session.
+* Fixed a variety of minor bugs
-* Minor bug and crash fixes.
+* Re-worked download and install UIs

 ## Developer Content Portal